matiu/diveintobitcoin.com/README.md

 That's bitcoin in a nutshell:
 A *protocol* for *storing and transmitting value* that is both *independent of location* and *doesn't depend on a trusted central authority*.
-It is also the first protocol to ever have these properties.
+It is also the first protocol to ever have all of these properties.
 Oh, and one more thing: There will only ever be 21 million of them, but they are divisible to eight decimal places so there is plenty to go around.

 How Bitcoin Works